Cls vs. Self: Understanding Method Types in Python

 Cls vs. Self Explained

-The difference between the keywords selfand cls reside only in the method type.
-If the created method is an instance method then the reserved word self to be used, but if the method is a class method then the keyword cls must be used.
-Finally, if the method is a static method then none of those words will be used.
-Static methods are self-contained and don’t have access to the instance or class variables nor to the instance or class methods.
+The difference between the keywords selfand cls resides only in the method type.
+If the created method is an instance method, then the reserved word self must be used.
+But if the method is a class method, then the keyword cls must be used.
+Finally, if the method is a static method, then none of those words will be used.
+Static methods are self-contained and don’t have access to the instance or class variables, nor the instance or class methods.

-In order to understand these keywords better and why Python asks the programmer to send them as a parameter, I will go over the difference between a class and instance.
+To understand these keywords better and why Python asks the programmer to send them as a parameter, I will go over the difference between a class and an instance.

 More on Python6 Important Things to Know About Python Functions